ElazarK/content-docs/playbooks/Tanium_Ask_Question.md

-This playbook used generic polling to gets question result.
+Uses generic polling to gets question result.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.